Last updated:

 Wave offers significant value for budget-conscious freelancers and micro-businesses who need simple bookkeeping, invoicing, and expense tracking.

-Its zero-cost entry and intuitive interface make it a popular choice for non-accounting users.
+Its free Starter plan and intuitive interface make it a popular choice for non-accounting users.

 However, it is not a scalable solution for businesses who are growing and require advanced features.